thebrewery-craft-templates/vue-starter-kit/package.json.md

 - Whether upgrading might change your application's roadmap (e.g. a new feature may open possibilities that were previously inconceivable, unfeasible, or not worth the time).

-Once you've determined how you'd like to proceed, you can update these versions manually and re-run `yarn` to install the new versions.
+Once you've determined how you'd like to proceed, you can update these versions manually and re-run `npm install` to install the new versions.

 ## [`devDependencies`](https://docs.npmjs.com/files/package.json#devdependencies)

 This field allows you to define dev dependencies, which are _not_ included in your bundled source code, but instead used in development for code compilation/transformation, development servers, tests, and other development tasks.
-Running `yarn add --dev` will add dependencies to this list.
+Running `npm install --dev` will add dependencies to this list.

 A few notable conventions:

 - Instead of using `^`/`~` to specify version ranges, we're using `x` as a wildcard.
 For example, `1.2.x` will use the latest patch release of version `1.2`.
-The `x` notation tends to be much more intuitive to developers and `yarn.lock` already ensures a minimum patch version when one is needed.
+The `x` notation tends to be much more intuitive to developers and `package-lock.json` already ensures a minimum patch version when one is needed.

 - All dev dependencies using stable versions (e.g. _not_ `alpha`, `beta`, `rc`, `next`, etc) are locked to a minor version (e.g. `1.2.x`).
-This allows dev dependency bugs to be automatically fixed with `yarn upgrade`, while still requiring major/minor version upgrades to be done manually.
+This allows dev dependency bugs to be automatically fixed with `npm upgrade`, while still requiring major/minor version upgrades to be done manually.
 It's strongly recommended to always check changelogs before upgrading to a new major or minor version.
 With a new major version, there are likely to be breaking changes requiring updates to your project's non-source code.
 With a new minor version, there are often new features that are important to be aware of, because they could improve the productivity of your team.

 - Any dev dependencies using pre-release versions point to a specific version, rather than a version range, because any new version of pre-release software could contain breaking changes.